 We believe that being a yoga teacher is an honor, a privilege and a never-ending path of growth and service.
 We have seen over and over that yoga changes lives and know that being part of that evolution is sacred.

-Please plan carefully: Refunds of 90% are granted up to 5 days prior to the workshop start; after which, no refunds are given.
+Please plan carefully: Refunds of 90% are granted up to 5 days prior to the class start; after which, no refunds are given.

 300-hour Teacher Training Overview

 Two Ways to Join:

 1. Working toward certification through Yoga Alliance?

 Fill out & send us the application form, along with a $50 deposit.